Inspire and reflect

 Following on from the previous thoughts procrastination could be attached to the fear of imperfection.
 I find this comes up when creating this content for example.
 Do I put it out there or spend ages making absolutely sure I am putting everything I want to into it.

-What does happen and is really encouraging is that generally whatever we do on a consistent basis just improves all the time.
-Especially if it has a long time goal and target attached to the doing of it
+What does happen and is really encouraging, is that whatever we do on a consistent basis just improves all the time.
+Especially if it has a long time goal and target attached to the doing of it.